What Are the Key Features of the 13th Century Type XIV Sword?

 The blade of the Type XIV sword is one of its most defining features.
 Typically measuring around 28 to 30 inches, it was relatively short compared to earlier medieval swords.

 Made from high-carbon steel, the blade offered a combination of flexibility and strength.
-Its central fuller reduced weight while retaining structural integrity.
+Its central fuller (often called a "blood groove," though its actual purpose was weight reduction) reduced weight while retaining structural integrity.
 These characteristics made it an ideal weapon for both armored and unarmored combat scenarios.

-The pommel was another distinctive element, often disc-shaped or faceted.
-It served as a counterbalance to the blade, enhancing the sword’s overall maneuverability.
+The pommel was another distinctive element, often disc-shaped or faceted (sometimes called a "wheel pommel").
+It served as a counterbalance to the blade, enhancing the sword's overall maneuverability.
 The combination of these elements made the Type XIV sword both functional and elegant.

 The Type XIV sword was designed for versatility.
 It excelled in thrusting, making it effective against chainmail and gaps in plate armor.
-Its sharp edge was equally capable of cutting through less rigid materials.
+Its sharp edge was equally capable of cutting through less rigid materials like leather armor and unprotected flesh.

 This weapon was commonly used by knights and infantry alike.
 Its compact size made it suitable for one-handed use, often paired with a shield.
-This adaptability made the Type XIV a favored choice on the battlefield.
+This adaptability made the Type XIV a favored choice on the battlefield, equally at home in mounted combat or fighting on foot.

 Though the Type XIV sword was a product of its time, its influence can still be seen in modern reproductions and historical reenactments.
 It represents a bridge between the past and the evolving art of swordsmanship.